The-Animals-are-Starving/the-animals-are-starving/Documentation/Testing_and_Code_Review.md

     | 2.
 User presses the corresponding “Feed Pet” button to confirm that the pet has been fed. | Locate the feed button with accociated pet and press it. |
     | 3.
 System updates the feeding log with the pet's ID, user ID, date, and amount of food. | Exit feeding menu.<br>Checks log button exists.<br>Clicks log button.<br>Checks that new log appeared. |
     | 4.
 User is prompted with a success message indicating that the log has been updated successfully. | While on feed screen, check clicked pet for "FED" text. |

+    No failure scenarios as they all relate to server issues which requires mocking.

 - **Use Case: Requesting Others to do Feeding (Test Success)**